-7. Midyear Admissions
+7. In year Admissions

-For a midyear place, Park Academy will accept admissions up to the Published Admission Number into all year groups.
-In the event that this would cause an infant class to be unlawfully large, or cause prejudice to the provision of efficient education, or the efficient use of resources, it may be necessary to refuse a place although the year group has not reached the school's published admission number.
+For a in year place, Park Academy will accept admissions into all year groups.
+In the event that this would cause an infant class to be unlawfully large, or cause prejudice to the provision of efficient education, or the efficient use of resources, it may be necessary to refuse a place.